8-minute read

 2. Develop future-state requirements

 Once a utility has assessed the starting point, it’s important to understand exactly what they want to achieve based on the data they’ve collected.
-When someone plans a vacation, the destination has a significant impact on how they prepare, and the same is true for the DERMS journey.
+When someone plans a vacation, the destination has a significant impact on how they prepare, and the same is true for the DERMS assessment journey.

 Utilities are advised to take the time to understand and document their needs for a DERMS solution.
 This will drive the requirements-gathering process and the assessment of support that the solution will require in the future.